jondavies00/millenium-falcon-challenge/README.md

 ![Frontend](docs/frontend-pic.png)

-**NOTE:** Responses from the back-end seem to get cached (at least on Google Chrome), so if performing multiple file uploads, please disable caching in the network section in dev tools.
-It also may be necessary to open the web page in an incognito tab if it still occurs.
+**NOTE:** On some browsers responses from the back-end seem get cached, so if when performing multiple file uploads doesn't generate new percentage odds, please disable caching in the network section in dev tools.

 To exit after using, run `stop.sh` (or `make down`)